fynv/ThrustRTC/docs/README.md

 dvec_in = trtc.device_vector_from_list(ctx, [ 1.0, 2.0, 3.0, 4.0, 5.0 ], 'float')
 ```

-The C++ type specified here should be one of the basic types with a corresponding Device Viewable class in Python.
+The C++ type specified here should be one of the basic types corresponding to a supported Numpy dtype, as listed above.

 * Create with Specified Type and Size